ojdarez/Zwallet/README.md

 ## Equitable mortgage process == Z-Wallet.

 Buying, selling and renting a home can be a complicated and confusing process.
 We at Z-Wallet simplify that process.
 That's why **Z-Wallet** personalized each person's experience.
 Using the ML approach for Zillows [_Improved Quality Listing Text_](https://www.zillow.com/tech/improve-quality-listing-text/), we understand that user preferences can be utilized as input in making the HomeOwnership journey unique.
-To fine grain a user's choice, even up to *Quartz Countertops*.
+Fine graining a user's choice, even up to *Quartz Countertops*.
 Thanks to the power of ML, these things are recognizable in images.
-During the Hack, we the Zestful team made use of the Bridge Web API Explorer Custom Query to filter specific field.
-Level of importance was scaled thus: Z_Wallet accepts categorized inputs from user.
+> During the Hack, we the Zestful team made use of the Bridge Web API Explorer Custom Query to filter specific field.
+Level of importance was scaled thus:

+Z_Wallet accepts categorized inputs from user.

 # FEATURES
 ***